IAmTomahawkx/taptrack/README.md

 This will automatically start a listener that will track uncaught errors (Uncaught errors are errors that do not subclass [CommandError](https://discordpy.readthedocs.io/en/latest/ext/commands/api.html#discord.ext.commands.CommandError)).
 Additionally, this will insert the `taptrack` command into your bot.
 See [taptrack commands](#taptrack-commands) for more info.

+## Custom states
+Custom states allow you to create your own method of storing taptracks errors.
+This can be accomplished by subclassing `taptrack.state.AbstractState`, along with setting your `TAPTRACK_STORAGE` environment variable to `custom.subclassName`.
+For example, if your subclass is named `MyState`, your `TAPTRACK_STORAGE` variable would be `custom.mystate` (case-insensitive)

 ## taptrack commands
 <table>